CyriacBr/modules-watcher/README.md

 changes[1]; // { changeType: 'modified', entry: 'path/bar.mdx' }
 changes[2]; // { changeType: 'deleted', entry: 'path/baz.mdx' }
 ```
-Based on `changeType`, you can know if an entry was directly modified or if its dependencies changed.
+Based on `changeType`, it's possible to know if an entry was directly modified or if its dependencies are the ones that changed.
 Naturally, if an entry is modified with a new import statement, you'll get a change with `dep-added` for that entry.

 ### Actively watching for changes